FHIR/sushi/BEST-PRACTICES.md

 - Prefer self-explanatory code as much as possible, but provide helpful comments for complex expressions and code blocks.
 - Add unit tests for any new or changed functionality, and update any existing tests that are impacted by your changes.
   - SUSHI uses [Jest](https://jestjs.io/) as a testing framework.
+  - Ensure all tests are passing.
+Ensure that code coverage of the new code is complete.
   - To run the full test suite, run `npm test`.
-Ensure all tests are passing.
+  - To review the test coverage report, run `npm run coverage` after running the full test suite.
 - Follow the code style and conventions as enforced by the lint configuration and as evidenced by the existing code.
   - SUSHI uses [ESLint](https://eslint.org/) for code linting.
+  - Ensure there are no issues reported.
   - To run the linter on all code, run `npm run lint`.
-Ensure there are no issues reported.
+  - To automatically fix as many issues as possible, run `npm run lint:fix`.
+This uses ESLint's [--fix](https://eslint.org/docs/latest/use/command-line-interface#fix-problems) option.
 - Follow the code formatting as enforced by the formatter configuration.
   - SUSHI uses [Prettier](https://prettier.io/) for code formating.
+  - Ensure there are no issues reported.
-  - To run the prettier on all code, run `npm run prettier`.
-Ensure there are no issues reported.
+  - To run Prettier on all code, run `npm run prettier`.
+  - To automatically rewrite files in order to resolve formatting issues, run `npm run prettier:fix`.
+This uses Prettier's [--write](https://prettier.io/docs/en/cli.html#--write) option.
 - Ensure any new dependencies do not contain any known security vulnerabilities
   - To check for known security vulnerabilities, we recommend using [npm-audit](https://docs.npmjs.com/cli/v10/commands/npm-audit).
 Run `npm audit` and ensure there are no new issues on your branch.
+- Ensure any new dependencies use the latest published version.
+  - If a new dependency is required but the latest published version cannot be used, add the dependency and reason for not updating to [DEPENDENCY-NOTES.md](DEPENDENCY-NOTES.md).
+  - To check the latest published version, check the versions of the package on [npm](https://www.npmjs.com/) or use [npm-outdated](https://docs.npmjs.com/cli/v10/commands/npm-outdated).
+Run `npm outdated` and check that the new dependency is not listed in the output.
 - Update documentation to reflect any user-facing changes.
   - Documentation updates may include, but are not limited to, the project [README](README.md) and [FSH School](https://fshschool.org/).
   - If changes are required to FSH School, follow the instructions for contributing in the [project repository](https://github.com/FSHSchool/site).